netdata/netdata/docs/security-and-privacy-design/netdata-cloud-security.md

 Netdata Cloud requires only an email address to create an account and use the service.
 User identification and authorization are conducted either via third-party integrations (Google, GitHub accounts) or through short-lived access tokens sent to the user’s email account.
 Email addresses are stored securely in our production database on AWS and are also used for product and marketing communications.
-Netdata Cloud does not store user credentials.
+Netdata Cloud doesn’t store user credentials.

 ## Data Storage and Transfer

-Although Netdata Cloud does not store metric data, it does keep some metadata for each node connected to user spaces.
+Although Netdata Cloud doesn’t store metric data, it does keep some metadata for each node connected to user spaces.
 This metadata includes the hostname, information from the `/api/v1/info` endpoint, metric metadata from `/api/v1/contexts`, and alerts configurations from `/api/v1/alarms`.
 This data is securely stored in our production database on AWS and copied to Google BigQuery for analytics purposes.